orchidsoftware/platform/docs/en/post.md

 Scout does not include the search "driver" itself, you must install the required solution by yourself, it may be, for example elasticsearch, algolia, sphinx or others.

-To use the full text search you need to add a new method to your behavior class:
+To use the full text search you need to add a new method to your entity class:

 ```php
 /**